-Ambassador sign-up has closed for NC DNA Day 2023.
+Ambassador sign-up for NC DNA Day 2024 is open!

 Being an NC DNA Day Ambassador gives you the chance to share your love of science with the next generation!
-NC DNA Day 2023 will be an in person outreach activity.
-DNA Day Ambassadors will visit a high school classroom in North Carolina and present one of four exciting and interactive modules that were developed by UNC Chapel Hill graduate students and postdocs.
+DNA Day Ambassadors will visit a high school classroom in North Carolina and present an exciting and interactive module that has been developed by UNC Chapel Hill graduate students and postdocs.
 These modules are reviewed by educators and high school students to ensure you will be delivering an effective and exciting scientific educational module.
 You will also have an opportunity to tell high school students about your own research interests and highlight the many exciting career opportunities available in scientific research!

 Ambassadors are given gas cards to cover travel expenses and all the materials needed for the hands-on acrivities are provided free of charge.